SichangHe/igem-2022-dku-backup/src/meeting_with_XJLTU.md

 In that way, the heavy metal ions in the wastewater can be captured by csgA protein that is expressed by *E. coli* located in the filter.
 Overall, they plan to develop a biofilter core to replace current industry filter cores for heavy metal wastewater.\
-Therefore, we decided to arrange a meeting to share each other's idea of this topic and discuss the way we might work together.
+Therefore, we decided to arrange a meeting to share each other's ideas on this topic and discuss the way we might work together.

 ### Discussion

-After we both introduced our projects, we exchanged our thoughts about each other's project.
+After we both introduced our projects, we exchanged our thoughts about each other's projects.

 **Questions & Advice From XJTLU-CHINA**